Election-Tech-Initiative/electionguard-api-python/README.md

 docker run -d -p 80:8000 --env API_MODE=mediator electionguard/electionguard-web-api:latest
 ```

-## 🐳 Developing locally with Docker
+## 🐳 2.
+Developing with Docker

-Developing with Docker is the fastest way to get started, as no dependencies such as Python need to be installed locally.
-Using this approach uses a [Dockerfile](Dockerfile) and [docker-compose.yml](docker-compose.yml).
+Developing with Docker is the fastest approach for getting started because it has virtually no local dependencies (e.g. Python).
+This approach works on Windows, Mac, and Linux.
+It uses a [Dockerfile](Dockerfile) and [docker-compose.yml](docker-compose.yml).

+### ✅ 2.1 Prerequisities

+- [GNU Make](https://www.gnu.org/software/make/manual/make.html) is required to simplify commands and GitHub Actions.
+For MacOS and Linux, no action is necessary as it pre-installed.
+For Windows, install via [Chocolatey](https://chocolatey.org/install) and the [make package](https://chocolatey.org/packages/make), or alternately [manually install](http://gnuwin32.sourceforge.net/packages/make.htm).
+- [Docker Desktop](https://www.docker.com/products/docker-desktop) is required for Docker support

+### 🏃‍♀️ 2.2 Running 🏃‍♂️

-Run both APIs at the same time:
+To get started run both APIs at the same time:

 ```bash
 make docker-run